-This wedge-shaped, hard-roof, hard-floor hybrid is a class act - May 2016
+This wedge-shaped, hard-roof, hard-floor hybrid is well made

 Some hybrid and crossover camper trailers make the mistake of being too bulky to fit on many bush tracks, but the Pioneer Mitchell crams a lot of features into a small package.